Dijohnson/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the mandatory readme file appears here
+ the mandatory readme file in every directory